Ricardosgeral/relier-web/README.md

     App code        : Python 3.6
-    Web interface   : Interactive Python Dashboards with Plotly and Dash libraries Web app cloud   : Heroku  (the app is deployed as a Docker container) Database        : PostgreSQL is used as an addon provided by Heroku
+    Web interface   : Interactive Python Dashboards with Plotly and Dash libraries Web app cloud   : Heroku (the app is deployed as a Docker container) Database        : PostgreSQL is used as an addon provided by Heroku, to store inputs and outputs of tests

 ## HOW TO DEPLOY the python app in the web